Friday 23rd August, Greenbelt Festival, Boughton House, Kettering, Leaves Venue: Poetry reading (6.00-7.00)

-Monday 26th August, Greenbelt Festival, Boughton House, Kettering, Treehouse Venue: John Smith tribute (John Peck Memorial Lecture) (time, tbc)
+Monday 26th August, Greenbelt Festival, Boughton House, Kettering, Treehouse Venue: John Smith tribute (John Peck Memorial Lecture) (2.00-3.00)

 Friday 13th September, 5.30pm: Shute Festival

 Thursday 17th October, 5.30pm, Launch reading for Deck Shoes and The Afterlife, St Luke’s Chapel, University of Exeter, EX1 2LU.